meteorcloudy/bazel/site/en/release/index.md

 ## Rule compatibility {:#rule-compatibility}

-If you are a rule authors and want to maintain compatibility with different Bazel versions, please check out the [rule compatibility](/release/rule-compatibility) page.
+If you are a rule authors and want to maintain compatibility with different Bazel versions, please check out the [Rule Compatibility](/release/rule-compatibility) page.